 How to Keep Your Energy Hy

 You’ve gotta stay hy...drated that is!
 We all know hydration is important for a lot of things, but many people don’t realize how much keeping hydrated can affect your energy levels.
-Staying properly hydrated can make all the difference in how you feel, and a lot of everyday low energy, slight brain fog, or lack of get-up-and-go can be from your body not getting what it needs to fuel the cells and support so many functions in the body.
-The problem with so many electrolyte sports drinks out there is the loads of sugar found in most of them.
+Staying properly hydrated can make all the difference in how you feel, and a lot of everyday low energy, slight foggy head, or lack of get-up-and-go can be from your body not getting what it needs to fuel the cells and support so many functions in the body.
+The problem with so many electrolyte sports drinks out there is loads of sugar found in most of them.
 Excess sugar can actually contribute to common, everyday dehydration, and it isn’t great for a lot of other reasons.
 So stick with something like Ee Hydration to hydrate effectively without the extra sugar.

 Make sure you are hydrating throughout the day, even if you are at your day job or aren’t doing demanding activities.
 Drinking a bit of lemon water or another electrolyte replacement drink first thing in the morning is a good way to replenish from sleep when your body loses a lot of fluids.
 If you have a hard time remembering until it is too late, set the alarm on your phone to take hydration breaks every few hours and before and after workouts.
 Get Hy and Stay Hy all day long!

 Harness the Power of the Sun